 You can also stream television on tablets, smartphones, and other mobile devices via apps made for Android (Google) and iOS (Apple) platforms.

-Believe it or not some people bypass traditional cable and satellite TV set-top boxes and stream TV through apps for Smart TVs, gaming consoles such as Xbox One and PlayStation 4, and Blu-ray Disc players.
+It’s becoming a trend to bypass traditional cable and satellite TV set-top boxes (often referred to as “cord-cutting”) and stream programmed and live TV through apps for Smart TVs, gaming consoles such as Xbox and PlayStation, and Blu-ray Disc players.

-The television industry has not completely converted to internet, however.
-But many networks, including premium channels such as HBO and Showtime, are offering over-the-top programming through subscriptions without a TV service contract.
+The television industry has not completely converted to internet delivery, but many networks including premium channels such as HBO and Showtime are offering over-the-top programming through subscriptions without a TV service contract.
+HBO Max, for example, combines several popular networks owned by WarnerMedia such as Cartoon Network, DC Universe, and TCM into one streaming package.

 - 0.5 Megabits per second – Required broadband connection speed